-Watches, for sale very low according to quality. di pnons 'HENONED MERONEV A good assortment always on hand to suit any age.
-Silver, Steel, and common Specks, and Goggles for weak eyes.
-MUSIC, Violins from \$1 50 to \$3 50 Flutes from 1 00 to 2 50 Accordions, Violin and Violincello strings, best quality Fine pen knives, razors, scissors, razor strops, shaving brushes, soaps, thimbles, ever-point pencils, hair and tooth brushes, hair oil, smelling bottles, pocket books, pearl buttons, specpins, common do., toilet boxes, and toys.
-Together with a good assortment of notions, all for cash---no credit given.
+Violine from \$1 50 to \$3 50 Flutes from 1 00 to 2 50 Accordious, Violin and Violincello strings, best quality

+Fine pen knives, razors, scissors, razor strops, shaving brushes, soaps, thimbles, ever-point pencils, hair and tooth brushes, hair oil, smelling bottles, pocket books, pearl bustons, spectacle cases, fine gold finger rings and breast pins, common do., foiler boxes, and toys.
+Together with a good assortment of notions, all for cash --- no credit given.

 Old gold and silver taken in exchange for any of the above articles.
-READY PAY.

 August 22, 1844.

-GROCERIES, HARDWARE, CROCKERY, BOOTS AND SHOES,
+READY PAY HARDWARE, CROCKERY BOOTS AND SHOES,

-Iron, Nails, Glass, Boards, Shingles, Ceiling Lath articles &c.
+articles &c.
 CHEAP FOR CASH OR PRODUCE.
-POSITIVELY NO TRUST!